 Having a long term vision and plan is the key to having a full practice.
 By doing so, you will avoid being surprised if your client load drops because you will have a marketing strategy already in place that you can trust to get you to where you want to go.

 Mistake #5: Failing to have a Strong Internet Presence

 Many therapists make the mistake of putting up a website for the sole purpose of having some form of an Internet presence without regard to what the website looks like or having a plan to bring clients to it.
 A strong, up-to-date, user-friendly, conversion optimized and compelling website will convert more web visitors into clients, thus building your practice faster.

 Your website is a long-term investment for your business, and if it is done well, you’ll get back much more than what you put into it.
 It should be built to attract the type of clients you want to see, and it should easily convert those visitors into new clients.

 If you want to attract clients online, you’ll need to do more than just have a strong website.
 You’ll need to have an email list and a blog, and a social media strategy too.
 Content marketing (email/newsletter marketing, blogging, video marketing, etc.) along with social media are the best online strategies in use today.

-How many of these mistakes are you guilty of making during the past year?
-Whether it was one or all of them, don’t worry.
-2014 is full of new possibilities.
-You have a lot of time to make the necessary changes to grow your practice this year.
+How many of these mistakes are you guilty of making lately?
+Whether it is one or all of them, don’t worry.
+There are always ways to change your ways.

 All you have to do is resolve to make some great, positive moves for your practice and then put them into action.
 We all make mistakes when building a business.
 It’s what we do with our mistakes that count.